thunderstruck47/exercise02/README.md

 ### Dependencies

-Needs a Python 2.7 interpreter
+Currently works with a Python 2.7 interpreter with Python 3 version on it's way..
+Requires [python-magic](https://github.com/ahupp/python-magic) community module for file type identification (based on libmagic) (should be optional)

 ### Features